IBM/CodeEngine/daemonjob/README.md

 for debugging purposes.

 The sample script will also submit the job twice.
-First by creating a job defintion, followed by submitting it, and then it will submit a new job directly without first creating a job definition.
+First by creating a job definition, followed by submitting it, and then it will submit a new job directly without first creating a job definition.
 In the second case it will also change the message printed via the `MSG` environment variable.